kalebswartz7/NFLProject/README.md

 # NFLProject
 NFL Personal Project - Accessing an API (Python)

-What this program can do:
+What this project can do:
 - Accesses the MySportsFeed API to get all data
 - User can view any NFL team's upcoming 2018 schedule
 - User can view any NFL team's current roster (API will hopefully be updated with post-draft rosters soon)